-The rebound relationship timeline usually comprises of five stages.
+The rebound relationship timeline usually comprises of four stages.

-At this stage relationship problems and your partner’s quirks start irking you, but sadly you keep them bottled up, holding on to the relationship for dear life.
+Stage 3: At this stage relationship problems and your partner’s quirks start irking you, but sadly you keep them bottled up, holding on to the relationship for dear life.
 You don’t want to be alone, so instead of having open and honest communication, you resort to turning a blind eye to them, albeit with great effort.
-You are a ticking bomb now.

-If you are lucky to have found closure and insights into the real reasons why things hit a dead end with the previous partner, you may have some hope left to start afresh in this relationship without the rebound.
+If you have found closure and insights into the real reasons why things hit a dead end with the previous partner, you may have some hope left to start afresh in this relationship without the rebound.

 So, does a rebound relationship last?

-If a person engages in rebound relationships to get back at an ex-partner or to distract themself from the grieving process, then these flings are doomed to end unceremoniously.
+If a person engages in rebound relationships to get back at an ex-partner or to distract themself from the grieving process, then these flings are likely to end unceremoniously.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.